OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part1.md

  -----

  f.
-Click the Files tab in the General channel.
+Click the Files tab at the top of the General channel.
 You may get a message saying it's not ready yet; that's because the SharePoint site doesn't get provisioned until it's first used.
 You have just initiated the provisioning, and it will save you waiting a few minutes in the next exercise.

 When you're ready, please [proceed to the next section.](Part2.md)